 The AIP National Task Force to Elevate African American Representation in Undergraduate Physics & Astronomy (TEAM-UP)

-The TEAM-UP Workshop Organizing Committee is developing a timeline and agenda.
+- TEAM-UP Workshop Organizing Committee

 Partial funding for TEAM UP provided by the Research Corporation for Science Advancement.